erikk03/erikk03/README.md

 Here are some of the projects I'm proud of:

 1. [Web-Application-for-Business-Connection](https://github.com/erikk03/workwave): This is a web application similar to linkedIn
+2. [Web-Page-for-Finding-a-Nanny](https://github.com/erikk03/ntantades): This is a web app re-design of goverment's page https://ntantades.gov.gr/
-2. [Implementation-of-Database-Systems](https://github.com/erikk03/Implementation-of-Database-Systems-Project2): Implementing a database using extendible hash tables and more...
+3. [Implementation-of-Database-Systems](https://github.com/erikk03/Implementation-of-Database-Systems-Project2): Implementing a database using extendible hash tables and more...
-3. [WerewolvesVsVampires](https://github.com/erikk03/WerewolvesVsVampires): Terminal based game using C++ and Object Oriented Programming techniques
+4. [WerewolvesVsVampires](https://github.com/erikk03/WerewolvesVsVampires): Terminal based game using C++ and Object Oriented Programming techniques
-4. [Operating-Systems](https://github.com/erikk03/OS-Project1): Communication via shared memory using semaphores and threads
+5. [Operating-Systems](https://github.com/erikk03/OS-Project1): Communication via shared memory using semaphores and threads
-5. [To the moon](https://github.com/erikk03/Data-Structures-And-Algorithms/tree/main/2022-project-1-erikk03): 2D Game developed in C language.
+6. [To the moon](https://github.com/erikk03/Data-Structures-And-Algorithms/tree/main/2022-project-1-erikk03): 2D Game developed in C language.
 You can play [here](https://k08.chatzi.org/games/2022/competition/ToTheMoon/game.html)

 Feel free to explore my repositories for more!